xdissent/Micro-RTSP/examples/esp-idf/README.md

     * Set your desired framerate.
     * Set vertical and horizontal flipping of the image (depends on how the camera is mounted).

-Additional configuration options for the camera (resolution, quality, whitebalance) can be found in main/esp32cam.cpp Configuration options for the MQTT client can be found in main/esp32cam.cpp
+Additional configuration options for the camera (resolution, quality, whitebalance) can be found in `main/esp32cam.cpp` Configuration options for the MQTT client can be found in `main/esp32cam.cpp`

 ### Build and Flash

-Build the project and flash it to the board, then run the monitor tool to view the serial output:
+Build the project and flash it to the board:

-Run `idf.py -p PORT flash monitor` to build, flash and monitor the project.
+Run `idf.py -p PORT flash` to build and flash the project.

-(To exit the serial monitor, type ``Ctrl-]``.)

 Once the project is flashed to the board, you can use the ota_update.py python script to update the ESP32-CAM once it is connected to your WiFi and your MQTT broker.